Skip to content

 While you’re the one with a hat in hand asking for help, understanding how much volunteers benefit from their participation can help you confidently approach them.

-Tip 9: Promote passive fundraisers, like gift card fundraising
+Tip 9: Launch passive fundraisers, like RaiseRight

 You may have elaborate fundraising events that delight your members.
 However, relying on passive fundraisers—simple, low-effort fundraising initiatives—throughout the year helps simplify volunteer coordination and keeps their commitments enjoyable and realistic.